Where did we start?

 The newly found appreciation of the small community throughout the city, the exemplary maintenance of the cemetery in Sziget, the rebuilding of the former home for elderly and orphans, the erection of the monument to the child victims of 1944 and many other activities in the community’s interest should mainly be attributed to Tibor Villányi, the current president of the community.

-Building on this and reviving the memory of the Győr World Reunion held in Israel at the end of the 1980s, we are organising our meeting in 2024, when we will commemorate the 80th anniversary of the destruction of the Jewish community in Győr, weeping and laughing together, taking stock of the past, present and future.
+Building on this and reviving the memory of the “Győr world meeting” held in Israel in the late 1980s, the Jewish Roots in Győr Public Charity Foundation organised a World Reunion in Győr in 2024, where the descendants of the survivors from Győr, Hungary and abroad commemorated the 80th anniversary of the extermination of the Jews of Győr.
+We wept and laughed together, taking stock of the past, present and future.

 Old map of Győr, the ghetto was located in Győr-Sziget –